 In fact, this is a terrific tour for anyone with a penchant for birds of prey, for a good number of Europe’s most impressive raptors also breed in these mountains.
-Griffon Vulture, Golden Eagle, Short-toed Snake Eagle, Honey Buzzard, Black Kite and Hobby are among a range of species we should come across during the week.
+Griffon Vulture, Golden Eagle, Short-toed Eagle, Honey Buzzard, Black Kite and Hobby are among species we are likely to see.

 Crag Martins float above the upland towns and villages, Dippers haunt the chill streams that tumble down the valleys and Crested Tits and Firecrests frequent the forests of pine and beech that cling to the slopes.
-And although June isn't the best time of year to look for woodpeckers, we have sometimes been lucky to find the big Black Woodpecker here, too.
+And although June isn't the best time of year to look for woodpeckers, we sometimes find the big Black Woodpecker, too.

-At higher elevations, specialities to watch for include Alpine and Red-billed Choughs, Rock Thrush, Alpine Accentor, Water Pipit, White-winged Snowfinch, Citril Finch and Rock Bunting.
-Our June 2018 group even struck lucky with Wallcreeper, enjoying superb views of a crimson-winged male!
+At higher elevations, specialities to watch for include Alpine and Red-billed Choughs, Rock Thrush, Alpine Accentor, Water Pipit, Snowfinch, Citril Finch and Rock Bunting.
+Our June 2018 tour even struck lucky with Wallcreeper - a bird that’s become very hard to find here in recent years - enjoying superb views of this crimson-winged cliff-climber!

 The Gavarnie area is a veritable mountain paradise - but one that is only fully accessible during the summer months.
 Pyrenean Chamois and Alpine Marmot frequent the highest slopes, the latter’s distinctive bird-like whistles carrying far in the crystal air.
 And it’s only at this season that we have an opportunity to enjoy both the frenzy of alpine plants that grace the uncut hay meadows and upland pastures, and the bounty of montane butterflies that make their home in the High Pyrenees.
 Most trips produce upwards of 50 species of butterfly - weather permitting, of course - with the slow-flying Apollo, Piedmont and Bright-eyed Ringlets, Purple Emperor and Little, Turquoise and Gavarnie Blues amongst the tally of now more than 100 different species our groups have recorded here over the years!